Restorative Justice Values and Standards Committee

 The aim of the Restorative Justice Values & Standards Committee is to determine quality and ethical standards for practice in the field of restorative justice.
 As the European Forum for Restorative Justice (EFRJ) becomes more proactive in promoting public and government support for restorative justice in general and, more specifically, positive initiatives such as the EU Victims Directive 2012, which calls for good quality and safe restorative justice services, it is critically important that we can clearly define what we mean by restorative justice and which values support best practice in an increasing range of contexts.
 This Committee contributes to recognise the needs of our restorative justice community to identify the values and minimum standards for providing quality restorative justice services in Europe, collect information on the efficiency and effectiveness of restorative justice , and finally create practice guidelines and self-assessment tools for restorative justice organisations.

-This Committee needs to consider how RJ standards and values can possibly be monitored and how implementation can be urged, taking into account the new Council of Europe Recommendation as well as the European Directive 2012/29/EU (Victims’ Directive).
-This Committee will also cooperate with the Training Committee for the creation of training offers to further develop professional competences and of a European register of RJ trainers and consultants within our membership.
+This Committee has been working on creating European quality standards for RJ services and keeps considering how RJ standards and values can possibly be monitored and how implementation can be urged, taking into account the Council of Europe Recommendation as well as the European Directive 2012/29/EU (Victims’ Directive).
+This Committee also cooperates with the Training Committee for the creation of training offers to further develop professional competences and of a European register of RJ trainers and consultants within our membership.

 The RJ Values & Standards Committee is born out of a Working Group: originally, this initiative was planned to last 2 years, but finally the Board agreed this is a crucial topic for our field and transformed the temporary Working Group into a long-lasting Committee.
 The Working Group was chaired by Tim Chapman and composed by: